Daniel Keast

 Books I've Read, Discworld

 This is the thirteenth Discworld book, a stand-alone story set in Omnia.
-It tells the story of Brutha, a trainee monk who has a photographic memory and the Great God Om, who is currently in the form of a tortoise.
+It tells the story of Brutha, a trainee monk who has a photographic memory and the Great God Om, who is currently stuck in the form of a tortoise.

 The Quisition is run by a man named Vorbis, who is utterly ruthless.
 He is planning a diplomatic journey to the country of Ephebe, and decides to bring Brutha along as he thinks his memory will be useful.
 Of course, Vorbis is scheming and lying, and he plans to overthrow Ephebe.